History of the Tennessee Titans: Name change

 On July 29, 1998, Adams announced that in response to fan requests, he was changing the Oilers' name to coincide with the opening of their new stadium and to better connect with Nashville.
-He also declared that the renamed team would retain the Oilers' heritage (including team records), as had all other relocated teams except the Browns/Ravens, and that there would be a Hall of Fame honoring the greatest players from both eras.
+In doing so, Adams made clear that the renamed team would retain the Oilers' heritage (including the rights to the Oilers name and team records) as had most other relocated teams (the sole exception being the Browns/Ravens) and that there would be a Hall of Fame honoring the greatest players from both eras.
+At the time, unlike the case with Cleveland, there was no commitment from the NFL to return to Houston and a widely-held expectation that the NFL would add its 32nd team in Los Angeles after the Browns' reactivation.
+Ultimately, and to the surprise of many, the NFL chose to return to Houston instead, with that city's new franchise becoming division rivals of the team that formerly called Houston home.

 Adams appointed an advisory committee to decide on a new name.
 He let it be known that the new name should reflect power, strength, leadership and other heroic qualities.
+A naming contest produced names such as Tornadoes, Copperheads, South Stars, and Wranglers among others.
 On November 14, 1998, Adams announced that the Oilers would be known as the Tennessee Titans starting in 1999.
 The new name met all of Adams' requirements, and also served as a nod to Nashville's nickname of "The Athens of the South" (for its large number of higher-learning institutions, Classical architecture, and its full-scale replica of the Parthenon).
 The team's new logo and colors were unveiled on December 22, 1998.